phyunsj/Angular-Http-Service-Component-Generation/README.md

 `.load([ ])` means read all entries from the table.

-`src/components/dashboard/dashboard.component.ts` : `IntervalObservable`  Read all records(A) from PORTFOLIO table and Read stock symbols(A) from STOCK table.
+`src/components/dashboard/dashboard.component.ts` : `IntervalObservable`
+Read all records(A) from PORTFOLIO table first and Read stock symbols(out of A) from STOCK table.
 ```
 constructor(private selectedStock : PortfolioService, private unselectedStock  : StockService ) {
    ...